uwePhillPhelps/IAP-2024/Tutorials/Part 2/10 - Arrays and Vectors.md

   notes[10] = 80; //ERRROR! out of bounds
 ```

 We cannot therefore store more than 4 values in this array without creating another array.

-In a general sequencer program, when you cannot pre-determine how many values we might want to store, there is another storage data type we can use.
+In general, when you cannot pre-determine how many values we might want to store, there is another storage data type we can use.
 The **vector!**

 ## Recap - Vectors

-A vector is a special type of array that does not have a fixed size, instead elements can be continuously added and the vector will resize automatically.
+A vector is a special type of array that does not have a fixed size, instead elements can be added (or removed) and the vector will resize automatically.
 To declare a vector type we do the following:

 ```cpp
   std::vector<int> noteVector;